 As a school for 14 to 19-year-olds, it is unique and pioneering in its approach to education.
 It recognises that most students intend to make a career in the arts, entertainment and communications industries, but the school expects all to follow full time courses to completion.
 It is a vocational school for students set on a life devoted to art, dance, music, musical theatre, radio, television/film or theatre.

 The BRIT School also prides itself on providing an excellent general education that helps prepare young people for the future.
 It encourages students to go on to specialist colleges and universities or into employment in the creative industries.

-The School is devoted to all aspects of the Arts from, amongst some of the nine different strands it teaches; Film & Media Production, Interactive Digital Design, Community Arts Practice and Music & Music Technology.
+The School is devoted to all aspects of the Arts from, amongst some of the nine different strands it teaches; Film & Media Production, Interactive Digital Design, Applied Theatre and Music & Music Technology.
 It has formidable resources to allow students to study in sophisticated environments equivalent to a modern workplace but which require constant funding to ensure all equipment is up-to-date.